tvmai/tvmai.github.io/_posts/2018-10-02-auto-tune-all.md

 data to fit a prediction model.
 After fitting the prediction model, the tuner picks the next promising candidates according to the predictions, and the loop continues.
 This way, we search for fast kernels iteratively.

-The below figure compares between traditional auto-tuning and AutoTVM.
+The below figure compares traditional auto-tuning and AutoTVM.
 You can refer to our [paper](https://arxiv.org/abs/1805.08166) for more details.